qtnc/miditext/readme.md

 # Configuration MidiText.ini
 - bassUpdatePeriod=ms: BASS Update period, default: 20ms.
 Shorter update period means more CPU usage.
 - bassBufferLength=ms: BASS buffer length, default: 60ms.
 Shorter buffer means more responsiveness, but more CPU usage; longer buffer means more lag, but less CPU usage.
 Must be approx. at least 1.5 times greater than bassUpdatePeriod.
+- fontX=file, name: load a soundfont, where X is font index, file is SF2/SF3/SFZ file, name is a name to use in mappings
-- font=file [srcBank srcPreset dstBank [dstPreset [dstBankLSB]]].: declare the soundfont(s) to use. file=a .sf2 file, srcBank/Preset=banks/presets to use from the soundfont (-1=all), dstBank/Preset/BankLSB=Bank and preset on which selected instruments are mapped in MIDI files (if srcBank/Preset are set to -1, dstPreset should be also set to -1 and dstBank specifies a bank offset).
+- fontmapX=name, srcBank, srcPreset, dstBank, dstPreset, dstBankLSB: create a soundfont mapping: name=name of the font (not filename), srcBank/Preset=banks/presets to use from the soundfont (-1=all), dstBank/Preset/BankLSB=Bank and preset on which selected instruments are mapped in MIDI files (if srcBank/Preset are set to -1, dstPreset should be also set to -1 and dstBank specifies a bank offset).
 If all parameters are omited, defaults are -1 -1 0 -1 0.

 # Keyboard shortcuts
 ## General keyboard shortcuts - always available